gnosis/dex-services/README.md

 (cd dex-contracts && yarn && npx truffle compile && npm run networks-inject && npx truffle migrate)
 ```

-## StableX
+## BatchExchange

-The StableX system only consists of a simple service that queries the relevant auction information (orders and balances) directly from the blockchain.
+The BatchExchange system only consists of a simple service that queries the relevant auction information (orders and balances) directly from the blockchain.
 It then tries to find and submit a valid solution as soon as the order collection phase for a given auction ends.

 The repo ships with a very naive solver, that can at the moment only match two orders between the fee token (*token0*) and another token if those orders overlap.
 A more sophisticated solver using a linear programming approach is not open sourced at the moment.

-### Running StableX
+### Running BatchExchange

 ```bash
 docker-compose up stablex